Winter A-Go-Go: Production

-Mike Frankovich of Columbia Pictures saw A Swingin' Summer (1965) and told producer Reno Carell he would distribute a follow up using that film's stars, James Stacy and William Wellman, Jr. The film was shot under the title A Swingin' Winter and used females under contract to Columbia.
+Mike Frankovich of Columbia Pictures saw A Swingin' Summer (1965) and told producer Reno Carell he would distribute a follow-up using that film's stars, James Stacy and William Wellman Jr. The film was shot under the title A Swingin' Winter and used females under contract to Columbia.
 It was shot in Heavenly Valley on Lake Tahoe, and in the Eldorado National Forest.

 Filming finished by early April 1965.

 Release

 The film was profitable for Columbia but not significantly so and the beach party cycle soon came to an end.

+Variety called it "a disappointing teenpic despite some occasional comic touches, good ski-country lensing, and talent glimmers among the younger players.
+Script doesn't take off until half-time, too late.
+Tunes and terp scenes flag what little pace exists.
+Reno Carell production is not up to standards of his earlier A Swingin’ Summer and seems destined for lowercase Columbia release in youth situations."

+Filmink said "This is a bright, energetic film with an unfortunate comic Chinese cook, decent ski footage and a wedding at the end."

 In August 1965 it was announced Stacy and Wellman would star in Fort Bikini for Carell but the film was not made.